Navid200/xDrip/docs/Install.md

 ## Install xDrip
 [xDrip](../README.md) >> [Download & Installation](./Installation_page.md) >> Install xDrip

-After having [downloaded](./Download-xDrip.md) the .apk file, you can install by tapping on it.
+After [downloading](./Download-xDrip.md) the xDrip .apk file, locate it in your file manager and tap on it to start the installation process.

-If you already have another xDrip release installed, as long as it is from the [Nightscout foundation xDrip](https://github.com/NightscoutFoundation/xDrip), you don't have to uninstall first.
-You can just install over your existing installation.
+If you have another xDrip release installed from the [Nightscout Foundation](https://github.com/NightscoutFoundation/xDrip), you can install the new version directly over the existing one without uninstalling the previous version.

-But, if you have installed xDrip from another repository, you will not be able to install over it.
-In that case, you should [backup](./Backup.md) before uninstalling.
-After you install, you will be able to restore your backup to restore your old readings and or your old settings if you want to.
+If xDrip was installed from a different repository, you cannot install the new version over it.
+In this case:
+Before uninstalling the old version, ensure you [back up](./Backup.md) your data.
+Uninstall the existing version.
+Proceed with the installation of the new version.
+After installation, restore your backup to recover your old readings and settings if needed.

-If you have never installed xDrip, you may see the following note:
+You may see the following note after install:
 ![](./images/InstallNotAllowed.png)

 Tap on "Settings".
 That will bring up this form: